Sir Chris Hoy announces that his cancer is terminal

 At that time, Sir Chris said he was “going really well” and was “optimistic, positive and surrounded by love for which I’m truly grateful” after his diagnosis in 2023.

-Sir Chris, 48, was a pundit for the BBC covering the Paris 2024 Olympics in the summer.
+Sir Chris was a pundit for the BBC covering the Paris 2024 Olympics and he has been part of the broadcast team at the Track Cycling World Championships in Copenhagen this week.

+He posted a message, ending with a love heart, on an Instagram message after confirming his terminal diagnosis.

+Sir Chris wrote: “You may see in the news this weekend some articles about my health, so I just wanted to reassure you all that I’m feeling fit, strong and positive, and overwhelmed by all the love and support shown to my family and me.
+Onwards!”

 He was such a dominant force in sprint cycling that he had won six Olympic, 11 world and 34 World Cup titles by the time he retired from competitive racing in 2013.